SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Overview of SSTRED processing

-In a first step, the restored WB images are assembled, rotated, aligned, destretched into a smoothly running image sequence (movie), one frame per scan.
-The image sequence is then stored as a FITS data cube along with the parameters used for alignment, rotation, and destretching of the WB images.

-In a final step, the following operations are performed on the restored NB images, producing a science-ready cube: \begin{itemize} \item Alignment with extra WB object.
-This corrects for residual warping from anisoplanatic effects between NB images with different tuning and/or polarimetric states.
-See Sect.~\ref{sec:extra-wb-objects}. \item For polarimetric data, demodulation of images in the four LC states to Stokes components.
-See \citet{delacruz15crispred}. \item Continuum-wideband alignment (for \ion{Ca}{ii}).
-This corrects for time-variable misalignment due to chromatic dispersion in the atmosphere and in the telescope.
-See Sect.~\ref{sec:time-vari-alignm}. \item The geometrical operations on the WB image from the corresponding scan.
-These are the geometrical transformations needed to make the transition from scan to scan smooth. \item Intensity normalization.
-Compensation for WB intensity variations (mostly solar elevation but can also be thin clouds), Sect.~\ref{sec:fitprefilter}. \item Intensity scaling to get correct units by use of the prefilter calibration described in Sect.~\ref{sec:fitprefilter}. \end{itemize}

-The cubes have dimensions $[N_\text{x},N_\text{y},N_\text{tun},N_\text{pol},N_\text{scan}]$, where $N_\text{x}$ and $N_\text{y}$ are the spatial dimensions, $N_\text{tun}$ is the number of wavelength tuning positions, $N_\text{pol}$ is the number of polarization states, and $N_\text{scan}$ is the number of scans through the line.
-The physical coordinates are the Solar spatial coordinates, the wavelengths, the polarization states, and the temporal coordinates.
+The post-MOMFBD steps assemble the MOMFBD-restored images into science-ready data cubes with metadata.
+The cubes have dimensions $[N_\text{x},N_\text{y},N_\text{tun},N_\text{pol},N_\text{scan}]$, where $N_\text{x}$ and $N_\text{y}$ are the spatial dimensions, $N_\text{tun}$ is the number of wavelength-tuning positions, $N_\text{pol}$ is the number of polarization states (four for Stokes data, one otherwise), and $N_\text{scan}$ is the number of scans through the line.
+The physical coordinates are two spatial coordinates, the wavelengths, the polarization states, and the temporal coordinates.
 They are not strictly equivalent to the pixel coordinates.
-The spatial coordinates vary with time (due to the solar rotation), and the time coordinate is advanced both while tuning and from scan to scan.
-This is specified in the metadata using the WCS, see Sect.~\ref{sec:wcs}.
+The spatial coordinates, solar longitude and latitude, vary with time (due to the solar rotation), and the time coordinate is advanced both while tuning and from scan to scan.
+This is specified in the metadata using the World Coordinate System (WCS), see Sect.~\ref{sec:wcs}.